Biology concepts – circadian rhythm, vision sense, adaptation, parasitism, form follows function

 That doesn’t mean that certain species won’t be exceptions.
 Moths are all nocturnal, except for the polka-dotted wasp moth, that is.
 There are four species of wasp moths, all diurnal, but the polka-dot is the prettiest, so we will fall into that old trap and give the pretty one all the attention.
 Diurnally active, this moth has abandoned many of the nocturnal adaptations of its brethren.

 The polka dot moth has color and patterns that might be useful

 for mating or for warding off other animals, but they would

 be wasted if the animal was nocturnal.

-For instance, it is beautifully colorful, a no-no for nocturnal moths.
+For instance, it is beautifully colorful - usually a no-no for nocturnal moths.
 Since color doesn’t show up at night, moths are generally white, tan, or grey.
 Second, the coloration, especially the bright rump, mimics a wasp (hence the name) and warns of a toxic mouthful if consumed.
 This defense is called aposematism (apo = away from, and soma = body, basically, keep away from me).
 Many brightly colored insects will make predators sick, purely a diurnal method of survival, as the warning colors would be of no use at night.